 Note: Financial organizations may have certain conditions and fees associated with transferring an RDSP.
 Please contact your financial organization for more information regarding the transfer of an RDSP.

 Parents or grandparents of a financially dependent child or grandchild with a disability can arrange for some or all of their retirement savings to be transferred (tax-free) to their Registered Disability Savings Plan (RDSP) when they pass away

 To be eligible for this measure, retirement savings must be in one of the following:

 - Registered Retirement Savings Plan (RRSP);

 The maximum transfer amount is $200,000; this amount will be reduced by all contributions and rollover transfers that have previously been made to any RDSP.

-The Government will not pay matching The Government will not pay matching on the money transferred.
+The Government will not pay a matching grant on the money transferred.

 For more information on transferring retirement or education savings to an RDSP, see RDSP limits and transfers or call 1-800-959-8281 (TTY users call 1-800-665-0354).

 RDSP Savings Calculator